javalikescript/luajls/doc_topics/manual.md

 ### WebView

 The WebView class allow to display HTML content in a window.

+Many OSes come with a default webview allowing simplifying the creation of user interface.

 The WebView highly depends on the underlying OS.
 Opening multiple WebView windows is not supported.